D. J. Young

 Curtis Duane Young Jr. (born January 26, 1988) is an American football offensive tackle.
 He was signed by the Arizona Cardinals as an undrafted free agent in 2011.
 He played college football at Michigan State.

-Early years
+Early life

 He attended J. W. Sexton High School in Lansing, Michigan.
 He was selected to play in the 2006 Michigan High School Football Coaches Association All-Star Game.
 He was named to the Detroit Free Press All-State Dream Team in his senior season at high school.
 He also was selected as the Big Red's Defensive Player of the Year also in his senior season.

 College career

 He spent his freshman and sophomore seasons at Bowling Green.
 He transfer to Lansing Community College prior to the 2008 season.
 He spent his Junior and senior season at Michigan State.
 He was named Lineman of the Week vs. Northwestern during his junior season.
 In his Senior season, he was selected to the second-team All-Big Ten.
 He was selected to the second-team All-Big Ten by Rivals.com and Phil Steele.